 The Title IX Coordinator will make an initial assessment of whether there is a report of prohibited conduct under this policy.
 The Title IX Coordinator will also assess whether informal action or formal resolution is appropriate.
 In doing so, the Title IX Coordinator will consider the nature of the report, the safety of the individuals involved and of the campus community, and any expressed preferences for resolution.
-The Title IX Coordinator may gather information in the course of making a decision.
+The Title IX Coordinator may gather information in the course of making a decision, and may require the Assistant to the Title IX Coordinator to assist with gathering the facts.
 If a formal complaint was made, the Title IX Coordinator will initiate the university's investigative process.